enspirit/finitio-rb/README.md

 ## ADTs with internal contracts

-Qrb tries to provide an idiomatic binding for ruby developers.
+`finitio-rb` tries to provide an idiomatic binding for ruby developers.
 In particular, it uses a simple convention-over-configuration protocol for information contracts.
 This protocol is easily described through an example.
 The following ADT definition:

 ```ruby
 Color = .Color <rgb> {r: Byte, g: Byte, b: Byte}